 Viral loads and normalisation: When detected, the SARS-CoV-2 RNA concentration is calculated as genome copies per L of wastewater.
 This is then converted to a viral load of genome copies/day/person.
 This conversion considers the flow rate of wastewater entering the treatment plant (the influent) and the population in the catchment.
-The flow rate is the total volume (m3 per day) recorded at the inlet of the wastewater treatment plant over 24 hours.
+The flow rate is the total volume (m3 per day) recorded at the inlet of the wastewater treatment plant over the 24 hours during which the sample was collected.
 This is a population-normalised viral load.
-Currently, the flow rate is the average annual flow rate, but will be replaced with daily flow rate when available (note that rainfall may significantly increase the flow rate at the inlet, diluting the sample, and may result in lower concentrations and a false negative result).
+When the actual daily flow rate is not available, the average daily flow rate is used instead.
+Note that rainfall may significantly increase the flow rate at the inlet, diluting the sample, and may result in lower concentrations and/or a false negative result.